KAIYO-OSS/titan/README.md

 ## Description

 Titan is an open source CI/CD tool built with cloud native tools.
-Titan supports service deployments, secret management, resource access management, canary deployment etc. Titan currently supports deployments to to Any kubernetes cluster as long as it an access it resources.
-Titan is built around making devs faster at deploying services to kubernetes using helm charts.
+It supports service deployments, secret management, resource access management, canary deployment, etc. It currently supports deployments to any kubernetes cluster as long as it an access it resources.
+It is built around making devs faster at deploying services to kubernetes using helm charts.

 ## Dependencies